LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/quick-start.md

 ### Step 2: Configure project settings to connect LiveEngage SDK

-*If using CocoaPods open the Workspace created by CocoaPods rather than your Project and skip steps 1 and 2 below*

 1. In your Xcode project settings, navigate to the **General** tab, and under the **Embedded Binaries** section, add all the Framework files.

 2. Under Build settings, make sure **Always Embed Swift Standard Libraries** is set to **YES**.